By Sue Wight

 One very common observation of home education families is the absence of teenage rebellion.
 This is not because home education families have greater discipline than schools – in fact they often have less discipline.
 The lower incidence of teenage rebellion results when kids grow up in a more respectful environment in which their needs are acknowledged and catered for and in which they are expected to acknowledge and allow for the needs of other family members.
 They learn to give and take, to consider the effects of their behaviour on others and that they are an integral part of the family unit.

 School children are separated from the family on a daily basis and removed from its real concerns.
 Consequently they have little understanding of the stresses and worries which beset the family.
-Instead they see everything from their own point of view and experience and are heavily influenced by peers with whom they spend most of their time.
-It is difficult for children to grow into adults when they spend so little time with interested and caring adults and are instead thrust into the constant companionship of people who are at a similar developmental stage to themselves.
+Instead they see everything from their own point of view and are heavily influenced by peers with whom they spend most of their time.
+It is difficult for children to grow into adults when they spend so little time with interested and caring adults and are, instead, thrust into the constant companionship of people who are at a similar developmental stage to themselves.
 Who can they look to when they need help?
 Many school children and teenagers become very peer-dependent purely because they have not had the time and opportunity to form good relationships with adults who can guide and mentor them into adulthood.

 In contrast, home educated kids see what is going on in their family, they have a context in which to place the concerns and opinions their parents express and, because they form such good relationships with their parents, problems and concerns are often openly discussed and resolved respectfully.
-They are not cut off from people their own age but nor are they confined to their constant company and influence for most of their waking hours.
+They are not cut off from people their own age, but nor are they confined to their constant company and influence for most of their waking hours.

 Many families come to see socialisation as one of the great benefits of home education as they watch their children grow and develop into the kinds of young people they always hoped they would be.